Dynamic stall reattachment revisited: Results

 \subsection{Critical leading-edge suction parameter at reattachment onset}

-\Cref{fig:A0panel} summarises the temporal evolutions of the leading-edge suction parameter $\kindex{A}{0}$, its theoretical prediction $\kindex{A}{0,theo}$, and the lift deficit due to stall $\kindex{\Delta C}{l,stall}=\Clqs-\kindex{C}{l}$ for the representative cycle of the example pitching motion presented before.
+\Cref{fig:A0panel} summarises the temporal evolutions of the leading-edge suction parameter $\kindex{A}{0}$, its theoretical prediction for attached flow $\kindex{A}{0,theo}$, and the lift deficit due to stall $\kindex{\Delta C}{l,stall}=\Clqs-\kindex{C}{l}$ for the representative cycle of the example pitching motion presented before.
 The leading-edge suction parameter is calculated based on the pressure data from the front \qty{10}{\percent} of the chord following \citet{Deparday2019} and \citet{He.2020}.
-The theoretical prediction of the leading-edge suction parameter for a sinusoidally pitching airfoil is also calculated following \citet{Deparday2019}:
+The theoretical prediction of the leading-edge suction parameter for a sinusoidally pitching airfoil and attached flow is also calculated following \citet{Deparday2019}:

 where $\dot{\alpha}(t)$ is the pitch rate and $\kindex{K}{$\eta$}$ represents the effect of the airfoil camber.
 The chord-normal coordinate of the camber line along the chord is $\eta(x)$, such that: